Planned Giving

 Gift of Cash

-Most gifts to the Lenoir Community College Foundation are in the form of cash–for many people the most convenient method of giving.
-As with all gifts to the Foundation, gifts of cash are deductible for federal income tax purposes.
+Most gifts to the Lenoir Community College Foundation are in cash–the most convenient method of giving for many people.
+As with all gifts to the Foundation, cash gifts are deductible for federal income tax purposes.
 The Foundation is a 501(c)(3) tax-exempt organization approved by the Internal Revenue Service.
 There may be additional state income tax benefits.

 Gift of Securities